Zinedine68/Notebook/OpenFOAM/2.3.1-foss-2016a/application/utilities/meanWallShearStress/README.md

 meanWallStress -time '1:100'

 ## Limit
-meanWallShearStress may be negative

 # Cope with limit

 ## Note
+0. meanWallShearStress may be negative (in a component's sense)
 1. Calculate the "mean" stress/force on the wall, which contains not only a shear component but also a normal component.
 T = tau . n
-2. by defaut incompressible so everything is divided by rho already meaning uTau=sqrt(wallShearComponent)).
+2. By defaut incompressible so everything is divided by rho already meaning uTau=sqrt(wallShearComponent)).
 However running in OF-2.3 needs a RASProperties where in a laminar case specifying `RASModel laminar`
 ### UMean
 read UMean as entry stored in variable U
 calculate meanWallShearStress by `calcIncompressible(mesh, runTime, U, meanWallShearStress);` results are put in varirable meanWallShearStress